Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 Equation (\ref{cal_form}) is often called the integral form but here it is referred to as the cell-averaged form in order to distinguish from the original integral conservation law (\ref{general_cl}).
 The cell-averaged form is exact and can be directly applied to a finite control volume in a computational grid, as in Figure \ref{fig:stencil_MUSCL}, with the cell-averaged solution stored as a numerical solution:

-The resulting method is often called a finite-volume method or more specifically the MUSCL finite-volume method \cite{Nishikawa_3rdMUSCL:2020}, where the numerical flux is evaluated at a control volume boundary with reconstructed solutions: ${\Phi}_{jk} = {\Phi}_{jk}( {\bf w}_L,{\bf w}_R)$, e.g., via ${\bf w} = (\rho,u,v,p)$,
+where $V_j$ is the volume of the triangle $j$.
+The resulting method is often called a finite-volume method or more specifically the MUSCL finite-volume method \cite{Nishikawa_3rdMUSCL:2020IJNMF}, where the numerical flux is evaluated at a control volume boundary with reconstructed solutions: ${\Phi}_{jk} = {\Phi}_{jk}( {\bf w}_L,{\bf w}_R)$, e.g., via the primitive variables ${\bf w} = (\rho,u,v,p)$,

-where $\nabla {\bf w}_j $ and $\nabla {\bf w}_k$ are gradients computed by a least-squares (LSQ) method, for example, and ${\bf x}_m$ denotes the position vector of the edge midpoint, and ${\bf x}_j$ and ${\bf x}_k$ denote the nodal position vectors of $j$ and its neighbor $k$, respectively.
+where $\nabla {\bf w}_j $ and $\nabla {\bf w}_k$ are gradients computed by a least-squares (LSQ) method, for example, and ${\bf x}_m$ denotes the position vector of the face centroid (edge midpoint in 2D), and ${\bf x}_j$ and ${\bf x}_k$ denote the nodal position vectors of $j$ and its neighbor $k$, respectively.
 This method can be made arbitrarily high-order for general unstructured grids by high-order solution polynomials and high-order discretization of the surface integral (see, e.g., Refs.\cite{jalali_gooch:CF2017,Tsoutsanis-HOFV:JCP2018}).
-In one dimension, third-order accuracy is achieved with $\kappa=1/3$ as shown in Ref.\cite{Nishikawa_3rdMUSCL:2020}.
+In one dimension, third-order accuracy is achieved with $\kappa=1/3$ as shown in Ref.\cite{Nishikawa_3rdMUSCL:2020IJNMF}.

 The high-order flux quadrature requirement significantly increases the complexity of the discretization, especially in three dimensions.
 To reduce the cost, Refs.\cite{FVWENO:JSC2014,FVWENO:AMC2016,TamakiImamura:CF2017,Tamaki_PhDThesis2018} proposed economical fourth-order discretizations for Cartesian grids, where the flux is evaluated only at the centroid of a face and the solution is reconstructed in a one-dimensional fashion with a flux correction term added to eliminate low-order quadrature errors.
 It is not clear how these techniques can be extended to unstructured grids (e.g., irregular tetrahedral grids); but economically high-order schemes presented in this paper could provide some insight on their extensions to unstructured grids.